nanoile/ReasoningSAM/README.md

 ### Checkpoint Download
 For double-blind review, this code only references publicly available third-party resources.

+Download the pretrained models to the ./checkpoint directory or any preferred location.

+**[Important]** Please store the checkpoint path of CLIP models in [CLIP checkpoints config](checkpoints/config.yaml), so that the CLIP model can be switched to different variants by modifying the model name.
 - LVLM Counter

 Download [Qwen2.5-VL](https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct/tree/main) or use an API request in OpenAI format.